demirantay/notebook/syllabus-compsci.md

  ---

 - [ ] Now that you have a computer, an operating system, your own servers, compiler, langauge, web framework.
 Try to combine all of them and create a mini ecosystem on your own.
 You can build a simple web broswer to try your gadgets.
 This is a highly challenging project do not rush it.
 - [ ] If you are able to do the ecosystem project above.
-Just start building your commercial idea  (67 universals)
+Just start building your commercial idea  (67 universals) -- (before trying any commercial project test your feet with a very well coded ad helpful open source app - try to market it etc. and after that begin your commercial idea)

 ---